The Overlap Gap Property limits limit swapping in the QAOA: Background

-We say that an instance of the problem is satisfied if there is an assignment of values to the bit-string $\bs{z}$ which satisfies all the clauses (i.e.\ $ H_{XOR}^q(\bs{z})=|E|$), otherwise, we say it is unsatisfiable.
-It is known that for an instance $\xi$ of a random $q$-XORSAT problem, given $|E|$ hyperedges and problem size $n$, the following theorem holds \begin{theorem}[Theorem 1 of \cite{tight_Threshold}] Let $q>2$ be fixed.
-Let $|E|/n=\delta$.
-In the limit $n\rightarrow \infty$, \begin{enumerate} \item if $\delta >1$, then a random formula from $\xi$ is unsatisfiable with high probability \item if $\delta <1$, then a random formula from $\xi $ is satisfiable with high probability. \end{enumerate} \end{theorem} For a random $q $-uniform hypergraph, this condition implies that if the average degree $d$ is greater than $q$, then a random formula is unsatisfiable with high probability.
-Suppose we fix $d>q$ sufficiently large so that we are in the unsatisfiability regime.
+We say that an instance of the problem is satisfied if there is an assignment of values to the bit-string $\bs{z}$ which satisfies all the clauses (i.e.\ $ H_{XOR}^q(\bs{z})=|E|$).
+Otherwise, we say it is unsatisfiable.
+Suppose we fix $d>q$ sufficiently large so that we are in the unsatisfiable regime.
 The maximum number of satisfiable equations in an instance of random XORSAT for both $\mathbb{G}^q_{ER}(n,p)$, and $\mathbb{R}^q(n,d)$ has been found \cite{sen2017optimization} to be